Are you a bit uncertain if it’s PMS or pregnancy? You’re in the right place, so stay here to find out more.

 You may also have pica, which is when you compulsively consume things that have no nutritional value like dried plant flakes, ice, dirt or pieces of metal.
 If you experience such a phenomenon, go see your doctor right away.

 Food cravings is one of the most common PMS symptoms.
+It’s sometimes so bad that it can start to interfere with your life (or at least it feels like that!).

 Women on PMS are likely to notice a change in their eating habits.
 They may crave for sugars, chocolate, sweets, carbohydrates, or salty foods.
 If not that, then they might have a ravenous appetite.
 These symptoms don’t occur in the same manner as when a woman is pregnant.